 Negative Impact of Ulcers

-In addition to discomfort, stomach ulcers can cause a serious negative impact on a horse’s well-being and contribute to the following:
+In addition to discomfort, ulcers can cause a serious negative impact on a horse’s well-being and contribute to the following:

 - Weight loss or malnutrition

 - Lack of interest in eating

 While there are many effective treatment options for ulcers these are not without consequences.
 On top of the high cost of drugs like omeprazole, there is also a high rate of recurrence in horses when they finish a course of medication.

 Preventing or minimizing potential risks for ulcers can reduce the frequency and/or severity of ulcers in your horse.

 12 Ways to Naturally Prevent Ulcers in Horses

 Here we discuss the 12-best evidence-based natural strategies that can reduce the risk of ulcers in your horse.

 Intermittent feeding means there are prolonged periods between meals where your horse’s stomach is empty.
 This increases the risk of ulcers developing.